asher-pembroke/elliptic/WorkLog.md

+# 2022-05-30 22:13:49.689656: clock-out

-* order and subgroup order
+* order and subgroup order - for some reason the subgroup order changes when the base point is fixed

 # 2022-05-30 21:24:35.069652: clock-in